sbryngelson/group-docs/group-syllabus/figures.md

 ### White space

-Minimize any excesive white space in journal/abstract figures.
+Minimize any excessive white space in journal/abstract figures.
 Remove all white space around figure borders.
 Figures in presentations can afford a bit of extra white space.